 The goal of this section is to understand how to create new data in AiiDA.
 We will launch a total energy calculation and check its results.
 We will introduce intentionally some common mistakes along the process of defining and submitting a calculation and we will explain you how to recognize and correct them.
 While this debugging is done here 'manually', workflows (that we will learn later in this tutorial) can automate this procedure considerably.
-For computing the DFT energy of the silicon crystal (with a PBE functional) we will use Quantum ESPRESSO [1] (v.
-5.1), in particular the code PWscf (note: this version is quite old, but for the purpose of the tutorial is good enough).
-AiiDA already provides a very extensive set of "quantumespresso" plugins, covering most (if not all) the functionalities of the underlying codes.
+For computing the DFT energy of the silicon crystal (with a PBE functional) we will use Quantum ESPRESSO [1], in particular the PWscf code (pw.x).
+Besides the AiiDA-core package, a number of plugins exist for many different codes.
+These are listed in the AiiDA plugin registry4.
+In particular, the "aiida-quantumespresso" plugin (already installed in your machine) provides a very extensive set of plugins, covering most (if not all) the functionalities of the underlying codes.